-A level Further Maths - GCSE Grade 8.
 Media Studies: 5 GCSEs including English Language Grade 4.
 Philosophy and Ethics: RE Grade 5.
 Photography: 5 GCSEs Grade 4.
 Physics: 2 Science GCSEs at grade 6: double Science or separate Sciences.
 Politics: Geography or History GCSE at Grade 5.
 Psychology: English Language GCSE Grade 6 and Maths or Science GCSE at grade 6.
 Sociology: English GCSE Grade 5 BTECs are Level 3 qualifications: A minimum of 5 GCSEs at grade 4.
 BTEC Applied Science: and Grade 4 in Science.
 BTEC Health and Social Care A minimum of 5 GCSEs at grade 4.
 BTEC Sport: A minimum of 5 GCSEs at grade 5.
 Must also participate a competitive sport.
 Academic criteria waiver process?
-When to apply, normal round admission 1 September to 31 January 2025.
-Late applications accepted 1 Normal round decision 28 February 2025 - conditional on exam results When to appeal from 20 school days after the refusal 2 Deadline to submit appeal 3 31 March 20025.
+Yes - where there are extenuating circumstances which mean the entry requirements are not accessible.
+When to apply, normal round admission 1 September to 31 January 2026.
+Late applications accepted 1 Normal round decision 28 February 2026 - conditional on exam results When to appeal from 20 school days after the refusal 2 Deadline to submit appeal 3 31 March 2026.
 Later appeals accepted.
-Deadline to hear appeal, normal round 14 June 2025 When to apply, in-year admission from 1 June 2025 for Year Group 13 from 1 September 2025 for Year 12 In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission
+Deadline to hear appeal, normal round 15 June 2026 When to apply, in-year admission from 1 June 2026 for Year Group 13 from 1 September 2026 for Year 12 In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission

-Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.
+1 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.